sahitya0000/Relation-Classification/README.md

  * Perl

 ## Running the model without preprocessing
  1. Get preprocessed data.
-Download "data_all.npy" from [this-link](https://drive.google.com/open?id=1hfPcxG8YFVx5uMx8rkbH0fSJVbSn3PpT) and put it in the folder "./data/".
+Download "data_all.npy" from [this-link](https://drive.google.com/open?id=1hfPcxG8YFVx5uMx8rkbH0fSJVbSn3PpT) (94.6 MB) and put it in the folder "./data/".
  2. Run "04_CBGRU_MEA_Model"

 ## Running the model with preprocessing